crate/crate/blackbox/docs/interfaces/http.rst

 4092   A VersionConflict.
 Might be thrown if an attempt was made to update
        the same document concurrently.
 ------ ---------------------------------------------------------------------
-4093   A table with the same name exists already.
+4093   A relation with the same name exists already.
 ------ ---------------------------------------------------------------------
 4094   The used table alias contains tables with different schema.
 ------ ---------------------------------------------------------------------